StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 taken by the data packets and their subsequent acknowledgement packets.
-The logic is that any on-path device that is able to modify data packets (changing the ECN bits in the IP header) could equally well corrupt or discard packets entirely.
+The logic is that any on-path device that is able to modify data packets (changing the ECN bits in the IP header) could equally well corrupt packets or discard them entirely.
 Thus, trusting ECN information from these devices does not increase security concerns, since these devices could already perform more malicious actions anyway.
 The sender already